-Research and development efforts include new product development, enhancement of existing products, clinical studies and trials, FDA compliance studies, and consultants.
+Research and development efforts include new product development, enhancement of existing products, clinical studies and trials, FDA compliance, safety monitoring/adverse event reporting and science and substantiation of products.

 - 3. Quality Assurance Program.
 Mannatech uses only qualified manufacturing contractors to produce, test, and package our finished products.
 These contractors must be compliant and current with required certifications and they must strictly adhere to our own quality standards for all markets.
-Certifications and guidelines that our contract manufacturers are required to carry and/or follow include: - the FDA's current Good Manufacturing Practices for manufacturing, packaging, labeling, and holding of dietary supplements; - the FDA's Good Manufacturing Practices for human food; - the requirements of the Natural Health Products Directorate of Canada; - the Korean Food and Drug Administration; - certification by the Therapeutic Goods Administration of Australia, when necessary; - the European Union's Food Supplement Directive and Nutrition and Health Claims Regulations, as well as individual member state legislation; - the Taiwan Food and Drug Administration; - the Japan Ministry of Health Labor and Welfare; - the Singapore Health Sciences Authority; - the South African Department of Health and the South African Health Products Regulatory Authority Board; - · the Hong Kong Food and Environmental Hygiene Department and Department of Health Drug Office; and - the China Food and Drug Administration.
+Certifications and guidelines that our contract manufacturers are required to carry and/or follow include: - the FDA's current Good Manufacturing Practices for manufacturing, packaging, labeling, and holding of dietary supplements; - the FDA's Good Manufacturing Practices for human food; - the requirements of the Natural Health Products Directorate of Canada; - the Korean Food and Drug Administration; - certification by the Therapeutic Goods Administration of Australia, when necessary; - the European Union's Food Supplement Directive and Nutrition and Health Claims Regulations, as well as individual member state legislation; - · the Taiwan Food and Drug Administration; - the Japan Ministry of Health Labor and Welfare; - the Singapore Health Sciences Authority; - the South African Department of Health and the South African Health Products Regulatory Authority Board; - the Hong Kong Food and Environmental Hygiene Department and Department of Health Drug Office; and - the China Food and Drug Administration.